 Today’s educational ship of state is loaded down with programs, dragging along additional responsibilities, and being pushed around by well-meaning forces.
-The result – making no headway!
+The result: We are making no headway!

 We do not need just another tugboat.
 In fact, we subscribe to the recent findings from a number of studies that the original ship and all of its associated elements are dysfunctional and beyond repair.
-What we must do is closely examine the entire existing ship and all of its associated elements, then select those elements that are essential to having a ship that can efficiently and effectively get the passengers and all of the cargo to the chosen destination.
+What we must do is closely examine the entire existing ship and all its associated elements, then select those elements that are essential to having a ship that can efficiently and effectively get the passengers and all the cargo to the chosen destination.
 It should be designed, built, and tested as a whole new vessel.
 For each cargo container, we need to look at what it was meant to fix.
-Then we have to look deep into the hold and examine the original issue to determine if it is still needed.
+Then, we have to look deep into the hold and examine the original issue to determine if it is still needed.
 If so, we have to redesign it and integrate it into the design of the new ship.
 The result of this overall systemic approach will be the creation of a new, sleek, efficient, and effective education vessel.
-By eliminating the need for the cargo containers, pods and barges the new ship gets to its destination more directly and for less money.
+By integrating these essential programs into the ship's design, we eliminate the need for the cargo containers, pods and barges, the new ship gets to its destination more directly and for less money.
 Along the way, we will be able to pay the crew more money and the passengers will enjoy the voyage more.
 Then we need to get the tugboats to all push in the same direction.
 That is the Emaginos service!

 Securities offered and processed through Dalmore Group LLC, a registered broker dealer, member of FINRA (www.finra.org), member of SIPC (wwwsipc.org)